APEX

 "I mean... oh no... still dead..."

 The gorilla's chest rises.
 Falls.
-Doesn't rise again.
+The interval between breaths stretches.

 Thirty-eight men standing.
 Twelve crawling.
-Derek still horizontal by choice.
+Derek horizontal by choice.

 In the corner, someone's phone buzzes.
+A single ping in all that silence.
 A Slack notification.

 AERIAL SHOT: